 - Password - Password to login to the device.

-- Active - If this column is True, communication is active.
-The False value disables communication (e.g. if it is necessary to access the device's web interface for configuration).
+- False - The communication is disabled (e.g. if it is necessary to access the device's web interface for configuration).

 Output from the communication is written to the structured variable SV.FAG.SmartCheck.Values, which has as many rows, as there are devices (if needed, it is automatically resized).
 The meaning of each column is as follows: